Acxiom/metalus/metalus-core/docs/application.md

 ### pipelineListener
 This object allows specifying a custom *PipelineListener*.
 The class represented by the fully qualified *className* must be available on the class path.
 The optional *parameters* specified will be passed to the constructor.
 Currently only simple types and maps are supported, but more complex data types will be supported in the future.
+If this class extends SparkListener, it can also be added as a spark listener by setting a global variable of **pipelineListenerAsSparkListener** to **true**

 ```json
 {